childsb/glusterfs-hadoop-docs/ConfiguringAmbari2.markdown

 `     ambari-server start`

-*  Install the Ambari Agent on all other servers within your cluster:
+*  Install only the Ambari Agent on all other servers within your cluster:

 `     yum -y install ambari-agent`